tehryanx/tehryanx.github.io/_posts/2023-07-24-Opinions-are-like-bugs.markdown

 ...
 ```

 To my surprise, I got a hit on `burpcollab/?id=62`, the codepoint for the greater-than character `>`.
-This allowed me to bypass the sanitizer, inject an iframe, steal creds, and escalate to RCE.
-But...
-WHY?
+This allowed me to bypass the sanitizer, which meant I could inject an iframe, steal the AWS creds from the metadata instance, and escalate to RCE.
+I still wanted to understand what was happening to cause the two HTML parsers to behave differently.

 ![image](https://media4.giphy.com/media/zrmTqopWm4W5cPg8Ah/giphy.gif?cid=ecf05e47y5ni6z9jd9m44cw1nvjr16cx3cpbw5zi8tmblrgl&ep=v1_gifs_search&rid=giphy.gif&ct=g)